Sunday, September 17, 2023

 Critical Success: As success, but the operator increases their Unnatural skill by +1% as they gain a better understanding of the device's inner workings.2

 Fumble: The spacetime surrounding the device collapses in on itself, threatening to compress everything within 3 meters into a tiny sphere of neutronium.
 The operator and any bystanders are permitted a Dodge roll to escape.
+The operator gets a +20% to Dodge if they fumbled an activation roll; their deeper connection to the unnatural lets them know what's coming.
 Those who can't get out of the way in time suffer 10% Lethality.
-The operator gets a +20% to Dodge if they fumbled an activation roll; their deeper connection to the unnatural lets them know what's coming.
-An even numbered Physics fumble crushes the device into a mildly radioactive osmium marble with a bright blue flash of heat.
-This destroys it.
+An even numbered Physics fumble crushes the device into a mildly radioactive osmium marble with a bright blue flash of heat, destroying the gravity weapon.

-'Aim' isn't the best word for it, but Agents can still take an action to apply their Unnatural skill as a bonus to their attack roll with the Gravity Cone, up to a maximum of +40%.
-It's up to Handler discretion whether surprise grants its usual +20% bonus and automatic crit.
-Maybe it only grants one of the benefits to the attack roll.
+'Aim' isn't the best word for it, but Agents can still take an action to apply their Unnatural skill as a bonus to their attack roll with the Gravity Cone, up to a maximum of +20%.
+No benefit is gained from surprise.

 Agents can Study the Unnatural in their Home scene to gain special training with the Gravity Cone.
 This costs 0/1D6 SAN from unnatural, but Agents without Physics automatically fail the SAN test.
 The special training lets them use DEX or INT to attack instead of Science (Physics).
 NPCs with 0 SAN automatically gain this special training if they don't have a good Physics score.